Bolivia Expedition Itinerary

 Day 4

-An early morning boat trip will take us to the Isla del Sol (Sun Island), with a stop at the small Incan ruins of Pilko Kaina (Incan Palace), before arriving at the village of Cha’llapampa on the northern end.
-We’ll begin a three hour trek across the island, stopping at the archaeological sites of the Chincana Ruins and its surrounding features.
+We will begin our day with a hike to a scenic overlook of the town of Copacabana, followed by a boat trip to the Isla del Sol (Sun Island), with a stop at the small Incan ruins of Pilko Kaina, before arriving at the village of Cha’llapampa on the northern end.
+We’ll begin a four hour trek across the island, stopping at the archaeological sites of the Chincana Ruins and its surrounding features.
 Our hike will follow the crest of the island, affording stunning views of both coasts and of the Cordillera Real across Lake Titicaca in the distance.
-In the afternoon, we’ll reach our lodge at the crest of the southern end of the island.
-In the evening, weather permitting, we’ll have the option of a short walk to the highest point of the island to watch the sun set over the Cordillera Real, turning the lake and mountains vivid alpenglow hues.
-Overnight at ecolodge in Yumani (13,031 ft./3972 m).
+In the afternoon, we’ll reach our lodge at the southern end of the island.
+Overnight at ecolodge in Yumani (13,030 ft / 3972 m).

 Day 5